 Don’t skip the professional survey

 You may think that one of the best ways to save money is to skip the professional inspection.
 However, this is a big mistake to make!
 If there is an issue with the property, it won’t have been picked up on, and so you will end up losing a lot more money in the long run.
-You may think that any issues would b obvious during the home viewing, but this is definitely not the case.
+You may think that any issues would be obvious during the home viewing, but this is definitely not the case.
 A lot of problems can only be picked up by trained professionals, especially if the sellers have made an effort to cover them up.
 If the experts do pick up on a problem during the survey, you can always use this to get a bargain on the asking price.

 Consider shared ownership

 Another way to save money when buying a property is to go down the Shared Ownership route.
 This enables first time buyers to get on the property market ladder without needing such a big deposit.
 Although be careful of what other expenses you could be charged for.
 Seek professional financial advice on this to protect yourself.

 Enlist the help of friends and family members